 Spanning over 6,600 square kilometers, Banff National Park is home to some of the most stunning sections of the Canadian Rockies.
 Beautiful alpine lakes, teal rivers, snow-capped mountains, and expansive glaciers punctuate the scenery in Banff and make for jaw-dropping views and an impressive list of incredible hikes.

 Entrance to Banff National Park costs about $7.80 USD per person per day.
 Unlike in the United States, entrance fees are paid per person, rather than per vehicle.
 Alternatively, you can purchase a Parks Canada Discovery Pass for $50 USD per person, which grants you access to all Canadian National Parks for one year.

 Always remember to leave no trace!

-Please do your part to help preserve the beautiful landscapes and fragile ecosystems found in Idaho for generations to come.
+Please do your part to help preserve the beautiful landscapes and fragile ecosystems found in Banff for generations to come.
 A few key things to remember include:

 - Always stay on the trail.
 Going off-trail damages the plants and accelerates erosion.

 - Store your food properly – this is bear country!
 Never leave food unattended and avoid leaving behind crumbs or food waste.